Amy Stepp, M.D.

 Medical school: Tufts University School of Medicine

 Why Maine Medical Center: Maine Medical center was such an easy choice for me as I spent most of my fourth year here and really enjoyed it.
 Portland is such a fun and beautiful place to live and the people here are so warm, friendly and willing to teach.
 I love that the program is small and you truly get to know the attendings and residents that you work with.
-A bonus for me is that all of my close family members live in southern Maine including my five nieces and nephews which make days off extra sweet.
+A bonus for me is that all of my close family members live in southern Maine including my six nieces and nephews which make days off extra sweet.

 Favorite Beach: Popham Beach via the Morse Mountain trail